openclarity/vmclarity/README.md

 > [!IMPORTANT]
-> This project has been deprecated and succeeded by [openclarity/openclarity](https://github.com/openclarity/openclarity).
+> VMClarity has been deprecated and succeeded by [openclarity/openclarity](https://github.com/openclarity/openclarity).
 >
 > See this [post](post) for changes and migration steps.
 >